OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Resolution.md

 ### Strafing Mechanics
 **Source**: `AttackComponent.cs:action.Execute()`
 **PvP Only**: 30% chance to force a miss when strafing

+**Game Rule Summary**: When fighting other players, moving sideways while attacking (strafing) makes you harder to hit but also makes it harder for you to land clean hits.
+There's a 30% chance your own attack will miss simply because you're moving awkwardly while trying to fight.

 ```csharp
 if (playerOwner != null && playerOwner.IsStrafing && ad.Target is GamePlayer && Util.Chance(30))